If you’ve always dreamt of protecting your community, the best criminal justice schools are a way to explore many notable careers.

 With a Bachelor of Arts in Criminal Justice, you’ll explore the tenets of crime and criminal justice organizations.
 Students will work through complex issues about community corrections, race, crime, victimology, capital punishment, and more.
 Interestingly, this program is a blend of in-person and online courses, making it highly adaptable to your schedule.

 The University of Colorado Denver/Anschutz Medical Campus has an exceptional retention rate of 71% and 50% of the student body graduates.
-With your degree, there’s the potential to earn between $27,077 and $69,338 annually.
+With your degree, there’s the potential to earn an average of $43,494 and $52,524 annually depending on if you go for your bachelors or masters degree in criminal justice.

 4 Year; Colorado Springs, CO